-All they had left was the inner conviction that it was right to follow Christ.
-This conviction alone gave them direction on what to obey, what to believe, what to do and how to understand the Scriptures.
-This conviction alone led them to submit themselves one to another in the freedom of allowing all men to follow Christ "in an uncompelled way."
+All they had left was the inner conviction that it was right to follow Jesus.
+This conviction alone gave them direction on what to obey and what not to obey, what to believe and what not to believe, what to do and what not to do, and how to understand the Scriptures.
+This conviction alone led them to submit themselves one to another in the freedom of allowing all men to follow Jesus "in an uncompelled way."